marseljaber/4girls/README.md

 Simply open [Lovable](https://lovable.dev/projects/a9fdfc66-887b-4df8-bad3-05a43e9059a3) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my Lovable project ?

 Yes, you can!